Buchanan Art Center donates more than $1,500 to RAM - Leader Publications

 “That’s just from the adult pottery at the art center, we still have the [school-aged] students’ work yet,” said Cathy Tapia, an instructor at the BAC.

-Typically, Tapia said BAC raised between $4,000 and $5,000 for RAM through the Empty Bowls fundraiser.
+Typically, Tapia said the BAC raises between $4,000 and $5,000 for RAM through the Empty Bowls fundraiser.
 While this year’s donation was smaller than in years past, Tapia said she was happy that the BAC could give anything to RAM — especially as this year would have marked the 25th annual Empty Bowls fundraiser.

 “We were very excited about how much we raised,” Tapia said.
 “We expected to raise a few hundred dollars, and we made $1,5000.
 I’m really glad that people showed up.”

-Saturday evening, Tapia, along with Danielle Wilborn, executive director of the BAC, presented the $1,560 check to Jan Nowak-Walters, executive director of the BAC.
+Saturday evening, Tapia, along with Danielle Wilborn, executive director of the BAC, presented the $1,560 check to Jan Nowak-Walters, executive director of RAM.
 Nowak-Walters accepted the check with a smile on her face, as she excitedly thanked the BAC for its donation.

 “Holy moly,” she said, holding the oversized check in her hands.
 “You guys outdid yourselves.
 This is going to help a lot of people.”